Science Confirms Curcumin’s Effectiveness in Treating Depression. Hence turmeric for depression is a real thing!

-Many of us have heard of turmeric’s anti-inflammatory properties, but those properties don’t just exist in the body but also the brain.
+Many of us have heard of turmeric’s anti-inflammatory properties.
+But those properties don’t just exist in the body but also the brain.
 Studies have shown turmeric’s antioxidant qualities help scavenge reactive oxygen in the brain that damage brain cells and increase the natural level of antioxidants, which can also combat major depressive disorder.

 Turmeric can also help us deal with our everyday stresses, which contribute to depression.
 In animal studies, curcumin treatment improved the behavior of rats and modulated the expression of reduced BDNF in chronically stressed rats.
-In fact, the study showed that effect of the turmeric was actually more potent than that of the fluoxetine.
+In fact, the study showed that the effect of turmeric was actually more potent than that of fluoxetine.

 Another study shows that turmeric increases serotonin and dopamine levels, giving us immediate and lasting happiness.
 This is exactly what those with depression need.

-Taking turmeric is extremely safe with NO known side-effects!
+Taking turmeric is extremely safe with NO known side effects!
 The dosage is up to you, but it is recommended to take at least 1 tsp a day.
-It’s best to use turmeric in your meals because it is heat activated, meaning it is more effective if you cook it in your dish or in your golden mylk.
+It’s best to use turmeric in your meals because it is heat-activated.
+Meaning it is more effective if you cook it in your dish or in your golden mylk.
 It is also 50% more absorbable when paired with black pepper.

 Add turmeric to your meals for a tasty dish!
 You can add turmeric to your stir-fries, stews, soups or just about anything for a healing twist.
 I recommend always buying organic turmeric for the highest quality.
 You can also buy fresh turmeric root and grate it yourself which is especially healing!
 If you can find turmeric root, definitely purchase it!
 It looks like a smaller version of ginger but with a bright orange hue.